tim-br/nauths-site/posts/2024-05-17-simple_ts_framework.markdown

 - **Strong Typing**: TypeScript's strong typing system helps catch errors early in the development process, making it ideal for components intended for wide reuse in various parts of an application or even across projects.
 - **Enhanced Code Quality and Readability**: The type annotations and compile-time checks lead to more readable and maintainable code, crucial for components that need to be easily understood and modified by different developers over time.

-We will not use TypeScript on the backend since the server setup is straightforward, and the framework is designed to be backend-agnostic, enabling deployment on any server environment.
-A typical production deployment might involve platforms like Netlify, which are geared towards hosting static sites and require no server-side processing.

 ### Prerequisites

 The reader will need to have `node` and `npm` installed in order to follow along.
 View https://nodejs.org/en for more info.
 I'm using `v20.12.2`.